Sportiax/DBXV2-MOF-Data-Folder/README.md

 Using this data folder we can all fight online using the same exact mods.

 ## Requirements
-* Make sure your game is on version (1.17.01) and using the steam version
+* Make sure your game is up to date (1.17.01) and using the steam version
 * Game is already set up to run mods:
   * Need to have XV2Patcher (https://animegamemods.freeforums.net/thread/4059/tools-eternity)
   * Need to have XV2 Mods Installer (https://animegamemods.freeforums.net/thread/821/xv2-mods-installer)